govindsah07/Jenkins-Documentation/README.md

 Jenkins can operate in two ways: it can start working automatically when it detects a new code change, or it can regularly check the code repository for updates.
 The server then builds the code and creates a finished product.
 If there's a problem with the build, Jenkins notifies the developer.

-## Why Use Jenkins?
+## Why Use Jenkins

-Here's what makes Jenkins such a valuable tool:
 ![By Govind Sah](https://github.com/govindsah07/Jenkins-Documentation/assets/159414736/8087acf2-aeb1-4dbd-b98c-dc65670791bf)

 Jenkins is used because it helps automate and speed up the software development process.
-Its main purposes are:

-Automation: Jenkins can automatically build, test, and deploy code, saving developers time and effort.
+Jenkins can automatically build, test, and deploy code, saving developers time and effort.
 Continuous Integration (CI): It helps developers quickly and frequently merge and test code changes.
-Continuous Delivery (CD): Jenkins can deploy code to production quickly and without manual intervention.
+Continuous Delivery (CD): Jenkins can deploy code to production quickly and without manual interference.
 This makes the development process smoother, faster, and more reliable.

 ## Advantages of Jenkins